-MADACC cares for over 12,000 stray neglected, abandoned, and injured animals each year and your generous donations help keep them safe, healthy and comfortable.
+MADACC cares for approximately 10,000 stray neglected, abandoned, and injured animals each year and your generous donations help keep them safe, healthy and comfortable.

 MADACC is always happy to accept donations from the public.
 Canned cat food and dry dog and cat food are always our biggest needs year round.
 We cannot accept open bags of food, and suggest you bring those to Wildlife in Need in Oconomowoc for their wild animal patients.

 MADACC also accepts financial donations that are put into our animal medical care fund for animals who need extraordinary care while in our facility and our spay/neuter fund that is used to give animals who are not reunited with their families a second chance and be put up for adoption.